ccsc-journal/ccsc-editor/docs/editors.md

 to create the entries from scratch (some editing may be necessary if the entry seems incomplete).

-# Work with the Journal Editor
+# Work with the National Editor
-A regional editor should send publishable items in their final format to the journal editor as soon as they become available.
+A regional editor should send publishable items in their final format to the national editor as soon as they become available.
 The deadline is to submit this is (see above, i.e., you must work with the national editor on this).
 If an item is received after the agreed upon deadline (see above), the item is not guaranteed to appear in the journal.